brownboycodes/flutter_task_management_app/README.md

   - Add, edit, delete, and view tasks.

-  - Mark tasks as "Completed" or "Pending" by interacting with the toggle switch.
+  - Mark tasks as `Completed` or `Pending` by interacting with the toggle switch.

 ### 2. Data Storage

-## SQLite:
+## Sqflite:

-- Used SQLite to store task details.
+- Used `sqflite` to store task details.

 - Persisted task data across app launches.

 ## Hive:

-- Used Hive to store user preferences, such as:
+- Used `Hive` to store user preferences, such as:

   - App theme (light/dark).